The Graying of the Internet

 Many developed countries are projected to lose population over the next 50 years, and therefore they will make up a shrinking share of the total world population.
 In addition, the current share of ethnic and racial minorities in developed countries will rise steadily.
 As America grays, the minority share of its population will continue to rise in every age bracket.
 In the United States, the foreign-born share of people in their 20s is nearly twice the share of people in their 60s.
 Hispanics and nonwhites now make up 15 percent of the elderly and 28 percent of the nonelderly, respectively.
 By 2050, Peterson says, the U.S. Census Bureau expects those shares to rise to 34 percent of the elderly and 51 percent of the nonelderly.
 Global aging means that both immigration and the welcoming and accommodation of diverse populations will be major issues in many nations for decades to come.

-In the United States, benefit outlays for just five programsSocial Security, Medicare, Medicaid, federal civilian pensions, and military pensionswill exceed total federal revenues by 2030.
+In the United States, benefit outlays for just five programsSocial Security, Medicare (health care for the elderly), Medicaid (health care for the poor), federal civilian pensions, and military pensionswill exceed total federal revenues by 2030.
 This means there will be not one penny left for any other purpose.
-The so-called aging of the aged is already a well-established trendthat is, the oldest oldthose aged 85 and older are becoming a rising proportion of the elderly.
+The so-called "aging of the aged" is already a well-established trendthat is, the oldest oldthose aged 85 and older are becoming a rising proportion of the elderly.
 By 2040 the number of Americans aged 80 and older will more than triple, eclipsing the number of preschool children.
 This demographic trend places a huge burden on working Americans.

 Peterson identifies three significant trends worldwide: more and more women are joining the global workforce, women are the primary source of income in about 30 percent of the world's households, and affluent countries have socialized the cost of growing older while keeping private the costs of raising children.

-In response to those and other demographic trends, Peterson suggests some new strategies and solutions:
+In response to these and other demographic trends, Peterson suggests some new strategies and solutions: